A Free VPN Based in China With Over 50 Million Downloads.

 The connection time to servers is good, but unless you have the paid version, more often than not, the app will dictate a server for you.

-TurboVPN’s server park is no match for such huge server parks offered elsewhere and that too for the same price.
+TurboVPN’s server park is not a match for such huge server parks offered by top VPN providers for the same price.

-On TurboVPN’s app, you can see specific servers demarcated as “Netflix Servers”, but you can only use them if you use the paid version.
+On TurboVPN’s app, you can see specific servers demarcated as “Netflix Servers”, but you can only use them if you are using its paid service.

 And this makes sense too, since unblocking Netflix is an incredibly difficult undertaking since this popular streaming sites has enforced a VPN ban.